-The Rogan's have advised that they intend to apply to the Supreme Court for leave to extend time to appeal (they are about 8 months late) and if that application is granted they will proceed to request leave to appeal to the Supreme Court.
+The Rogan's have advised recently that they intend to apply to the Supreme Court for leave to extend time to appeal (they are about 8 months late) and if that application is granted they will proceed to request leave to appeal to the Supreme Court.
+We consider their chances of succeeding with these applications to be remote.